Please read the procedures on how to participate in or testify at hybrid Commission meetings.

 The Commission takes an action at each phase; they provide comments at concept design, and approve preliminary, and then final design.
 Commission comments on a concept design or approval of a preliminary design is not approval of the project/plan; as they must receive final approval before going forward.

-Monumental Core Framework Plan.
+The Commission also reviews and takes action on agency plans, including the Comprehensive Plan for the National Capital, and other area and policy plans, such as the Monumental Core Framework Plan.
 Typically, the Commission will review and provide preliminary approval for a draft plan and authorize its release for a formal public comment period.
 The Commission will take a final action after receiving public comments and reviewing a revised draft plan.

 There are often other opportunities for public input on plans and projects separate from the Commission meeting.
 NCPC conducts stakeholder and general public meetings as area and policy plans are developed.
 Applicant agencies may provide their own public information and meetings about their project or plan.